St Edmund Hall, Oxford: Creative writing

 The college has a weekly creative writing workshop, a termly poetry reading series, an online writers' forum and The St Edmund Hall Gallery, the annual student arts and literary magazine.
+College students also run 'TART' or 'Teddy Art' another arts and culture magazine.

 The college runs an annual journalism competition for Oxford University students, in memory of alumnus and promising young journalist Philip Geddes, who died in the IRA bombing of Harrods in 1983.
 The college also hosts an annual lecture in his name.

 Drama

-St Edmund Hall has a lively drama society, the John Oldham Society, which worked in Cameroon in 2013 on a community drama project.
-In 2017-18 the College's entry into Drama Cuppers, the satirical 'Oswald French', written and starring Hugh Shepherd-Cross, reached the final round, and two students directed and produced a play called God of Carnage, which sold out its entire run at the Burton Taylor Studio.
-In 2019-20 the John Oldham Society staged a production of The Importance of Being Earnest.
-The production sold out and was very well received, with the profits being donated to Stonewall.
+St Edmund Hall has a drama society called the John Oldham Society, which worked in Cameroon in 2013 on a community drama project.
+In 2019-20 the John Oldham Society staged a production of The Importance of Being Earnest, with the profits being donated to Stonewall.

 Music

-The College has one of the largest non-auditioning College Choirs in Oxford, which is anchored by two Organ Scholars and eight Choral Scholars, under the direction of James Whitbourn, the Director of Music.
+The College has one of the largest non-auditioning college choirs in Oxford, with two Organ Scholars and eight Choral Scholars.
+This was under the direction of James Whitbourn, the Director of Music, until his death in 2024.
 The choir performs an evensong every Sunday and on special occasions, including the Feast Day of St Edmund and the popular 'Carols in the Quad' event at Christmas.
-The Choir take part in an annual exchange with Fitzwillam College, Cambridge, a UK residential (previous destinations have included Wells and Worcester Cathedrals), and visit Pontigny, France on tour each year to perform.
+The Choir take part in an annual exchange with Fitzwilliam College, Cambridge.

-During Hilary term 2018 several events were held, including the Intercollegiate Evensong at the University Church; the joint service with the Hall's sister college, Fitzwilliam College, Cambridge; and the joint Ash Wednesday service with University College.
-The term ended with an exploration of Lenten music through Buxtehude's extraordinary cycle of cantatas: Membra Jesu Nostri.
-The Choir was joined by members of the world-class period instrument ensemble Instruments of Time & Truth for a powerful performance of the first three cantatas in the cycle.